kbumsik/Arduino_Core_STM32/variants/STM32MP157_DK/README.md

 * Ethernet and USB are not supported.
 Use them in the Linux host.
 * I2C pins on Raspberry Pi HAT header (GPIO2 and GPIO3) are not available in Linux host.
 This is because the Discovery board shares I2C pins on Arduino header and those on the HAT header.
 * [Early firmware loading from U-Boot stage] is not supported.
-Only firmware loading on Linux boot stage by systemd supported.
+Only firmware loading on Linux boot stage by systemd (aka. `sh run_arduino_<sketch name>.sh install`) supported.
 The binary itself may be loaded by U-Boot without any problems, but there is no out-of-box tool to configure U-Boot to load the firmware using Arduino IDE yet.
 * EEPROM library: Those devices do not have non-volatile memory.
 The emulation is done using RETRAM.
 Therefore data will be preserved *only* when VBAT is supplied (e.g. A coin battery is connected to CN3 on STM32MP157A_DK1) and the coprocessor is waken up from sleep.
 This implies that cold boot the board may cause data loss, even if VBAT is supplied.
 See [discussions on RETRAM] for more detail.